- 1871-2011 (Creation)

 The Davidson Black’s family history in Canada begins in 1840 when it arrived in Montreal, settling later in the Whitby area in Canada West.
 The patriarch’s son, the first Davidson Black, was born in England in 1825.
 He graduated from University College in the University of Toronto with a BA in 1867, even though the only recorded information of his attendance is that he took a third year civil polity (pass) course in 1865-1866.
 In 1869 he was admitted as a student-at-law to Osgoode Hall.
 He was sworn in as an attorney on 23 November 1871 and was called to the bar in 1872.
 Soon thereafter Davidson set up shop at 17 Toronto Street with two younger lawyers who had been fellow students at University College, Thomas Dawson Delamere and Henry Arthur Reesor; the firm was called Delamere, Black and Reesor.
 Thomas Delamere was the eldest son of a family of four boys and two girls that had emigrated from Ireland to Toronto in 1852.
 His youngest sister, Margaret Bowes (born in 1850), an organist, was a beauty who caught the eye of Davidson.
 He proposed to her in October 1878 and she accepted.
 Her mother and Tom’s approval was muted, but brothers Harry and Joe were enthusiastic.
 Davidson and Margaret married at end of December 1879 and settled in Toronto where their two sons were born, Redmond in 1880 and Davidson William on 25 July 1884.

 This ordered family life was disrupted on 12 July 1886 when Davidson dropped dead of a heart attack at the age of 61.
 Margaret resolved to be independent and refused to move in with any members of her family.
 But, knowing she would have to find employment, she accepted Tom’s help in getting a position in Osgoode Hall.
 She moved her boys into a smaller house at 3 Anderson Street and got on with life.
 She never remarried.
 Over the years she and Davidson established a close bond of understanding that is revealed in his voluminous letters to her; his first letters home are dated 1891.
-In mid-1909, with her boys having left home (Redmond to become a banker) Margaret moved to 52 Avenue Road where she resided for the rest of her life.
+In March 1907, with her boys having left home (Redmond to become a banker) Margaret moved to 46 Avenue Road and a few years later to 52 Avenue Road where she resided for the rest of her life.
 In February 1913 she changed her surname officially to Davidson-Black.
 In July 1922, she was struck by a car after alighting from a streetcar and fractured her skull.
 It was the fourth accident she had suffered in recent years.
 In March 1923, she wrote to Davidson that she had done every job at Osgoode Hall and would like any position that would give her enough money to live on and a pension after 37 years of service there.
 She died of a stroke in Toronto on 14 September 1929.

-Davidson William Black, who was known as “Dyo” to his family, never used his middle name.
+Davidson William Black, who was known as “Dyo” to his family and “Kid” to his brother Redmond, never used his middle name.
 He attended the Model School on Gerrard Street.
 During his fourteenth year he was bedridden with rheumatic fever.
 As he entered his teens, he made frequent summer trips as a “chore boy” with his maternal uncles to Minden in the Kawartha Lakes, where he learned the importance of keeping detailed and accurate notes.
 He also developed an interest in ornithology, as surviving notebooks attest.
 He attended the Wellesley School before entering, in 1899, Harbord Collegiate Institute.
 At the latter he took courses in art and became a good amateur artist.
 As an adult, he composed small sketches of anything that interested him; many of these accompanied his correspondence.
 To finance his dream of taking medicine, he took summer jobs in the Huntsville and Minden areas.
 In October 1902, he registered as a matriculant in the College of Physicians and Surgeons of Ontario, thus bypassing the matriculation examinations as he entered the four-year course in medicine at the University of Toronto.
 He graduated with a Bachelor of Medicine (MB) in 1906 with a pass standing.
 One of his fellow students, who became a good friend, was Edmund Vincent Cowdry, who later played a role in Davidson’s joining the Peking Union Medical College.

 During the summer of 1906 Davidson worked at the Hudson’s Bay Company post on the Mattagami River and also served as an Ontario forest ranger in the Biscotasing area.
 In 1907 he acquired a miner’s licence and permission to prospect in the Temagami Forest Reserve.
 With the encouragement of Professor A. B. Macallum, he entered the Honour Arts programme at University College in the fall of 1906, “to widen his horizon and stimulate his powers of exploration and expression” .
 There he took courses in English, scientific French and German, world history and biology, and indulged in the athletic pastimes of boxing and fencing.
 Professor W. H. Piersol taught him “the principles and manipulations used in the preparation of material for microscopic examination” and stated he was “a terrifically hard worker”.
 Although his very amusing biographical sketch for the Class of 0T9 appears in the 1909 volume of Torontonensis, the undergraduate yearbook, he did not finally convocate until June 1911.